Pandit Lekh Ram: Assassination

-Four years later, on March 6, 1897, the day following Eid, Lekh Ram was stabbed to death while staying in Lahore, purportedly by a Muslim.
+Four years later, on 6 March 1897, the day following Eid, Lekh Ram was stabbed to death while staying in Lahore, purportedly by a Muslim.
 The assassin was a stranger to the city but had been staying with Lekh Ram for three weeks under the pretext of wishing to become a Hindu.
 Lekh Ram was cremated and the ashes dispersed into a river.
 His assassination caused a great shock among the Arya Samaj throughout the Punjab and his funeral drew an estimated 20,000 people at the burning ghat.
 The Hindu press as well as the police suspected a Muslim offended by Lekh Ram's writings.
-While Arya leaders were confident that the assassin will be arrested, a police investigation failed to apprehend the assassin.
+While Arya leaders were confident that the assassin would be arrested, a police investigation failed to apprehend the assassin.
 The assassination also intensified communal tensions between Hindus and Muslims in the months that followed and generated a heightened sense of trepidation among both with mutual threats, boycotts and cases of street violence between rival groups.
 For his part, Ahmad maintained that he had no hand in the fulfillment of the prophecy other than through purely spiritual means and although he was suspected by some, nothing could be proven.
 Press speculation as to the assassin's identity, as well as rumours of his capture, resurfaced intermittently throughout the year.

 Works

-All his 33 works have been collectively published under the name Kulyaat e Arya Musafir, by Mahashe Keeshat Dev manager Sattya Dharam Parcharak Haridwar, at the Printing Press of Rai Sahib Munshi Gulab Singh Mufeed aam Press Lahore (1903).
+All his 33 works have been collectively published under the name Kulyaat-e-Arya Musafir by Mahashe Keeshat Dev manager Sattya Dharam Parcharak Haridwar at the Printing Press of Rai Sahib Munshi Gulab Singh Mufeed-e-Aam Press Lahore (1903).